xiaobai1217/DomainAdaptation/README.md

 ```

 ### Optical flow and audio
-**This is the demo code for training the audio-adaptive model with optical flow and audio modalities on EPIC-Kitchens dataset, reproducing an mean accuracy of 53.9%.**
+**This is the demo code for training the audio-adaptive model with optical flow (Slow-Only backbone) and audio modalities on EPIC-Kitchens dataset, reproducing an mean accuracy of 53.9%.**

 You need to change the data paths to yours in `dataloader_*.py`, `train_*.py`, `test_*.py` and `get_*.py`.